Fire Marshal's Office

 Emergency Response

-The Fire Marshal’s Office responds with the Spring Mill Fire Company, Barren Hill Volunteer Fire Company, and Whitemarsh Community Ambulance Association to provide assistance.
+The Fire Marshal’s Office responds alongside the Barren Hill Volunteer Fire Company, Spring Mill Fire Co.
+No. 1, and Whitemarsh Community Ambulance Association to aid during emergency situations.

 Contact for Questions or Concerns